 How did the apostles meet their deaths?

 The following chart provides a list of the apostles as presented in three of the gospels and the book of Acts.
-The chart reveals that the apostles are grouped by fours.
+The apostles are grouped by fours.

 Peter, Andrew, James, and John

-The first group of four apostles were Jesus’ inner group.
-They were with Jesus shortly after the beginning of His ministry.
-John 1:35-42 records the occasion on which they responded to Jesus by believing in Him.
-That is, they believed He was the promised Messiah.
+The first group of four apostles was Jesus’ inner group.
+They became His followers shortly after the beginning of His ministry.
+John 1:35-42 records the occasion on which they responded to Jesus by believing in Him that He was the promised Messiah.
 Jesus asked them to follow Him three times.
 The first time was after they believed.
 The second time occurred when they were fishing (Mark 1:14-20) and the third time occurred after another time of fishing (Luke 5:1-11).
 On that occasion they finally left everything and followed Jesus.
 At least three of them were invited to join Jesus when He raised Jairus’ daughter from the dead (Mark 5:37-43).
 Jesus also invited only Peter, James, and John to join Him on the Mount of Transfiguration (Matthew 17:1-13).
 All four privately asked Jesus questions on the Mount of Olives (Mark 13:1-8).
 Peter, James, and John were asked to wait for Jesus while He prayed in the Garden of Gethsemane (Matthew 26:36-37).
 Lastly, Peter and John were in discussion with Jesus prior to His departure to heaven (John 21:12-23).
 John was the disciple Jesus asked to care for His mother (John 19:26-27).
 It should be noted that James and John had the same father, Zebedee (Matthew 10:2) and Peter and Andrew were brothers (Matthew 10:2).
 These men were part of Jesus’ inner group.